pasgabriele/lora-weather-station/External module/README.md

 ### Description

-All weather data read from sensors are processed by the External module, inserted in json string (for example `{outTemp:27.23,outHumidity:62.05,pressure:1013.25}`) and send, via LoRa wireless communication (433Mhz), to the Gateway.
+All weather data read from sensors are processed by the External module, inserted in json string (for example `{"id":3908,"supplyVoltage":3.747275,"outTemp":26.61,"outHumidity":49.11914,"pressure":935.8403,"windSpeed":0,"windDir":157.5,"UV":0}`) and send, via LoRa wireless communication (433Mhz), to the Gateway.

 The External module is fully self powered via 2 li-ion 18650 batteries and a solar panel charger.
-To optimize the batteries life, the External module has been projected to work as following:
+The External module has been projected to work as following:

 - reads sensors values
 - composes the json string